jerryrile/fedora_zfs_root/README.md

 ## This script will install Fedora Linux with the Cinnamon Desktop and the following software (LibreOffice, Chrome, Visual studio code) in a bootable root ZFS pool.

+#### A huge shout out needs to go to the fine folks over at the OpenZFS project were the instructions and alot of these code snippets originated from [Openzfs.org](https://openzfs.org/wiki/Main_Page)

 #### Data Loss Warning !!!

 #### Potential Data loss Warning: This script will delete any existing partition structure on a physical or virtual disks and create a new partitions in its place.
 If you are dual booting another operating in your system from another physical/virtual drive and wish to retain it.
 It is Highly recommended that you first remove the other Operating System Hard Drive/SSD/NVME from your system first before executing this script.
 Other wise this script will assume you wish to create a mirror and Will!! partition the other drives!
 Accordingly Please make sure your important data is backed-up to an external storage device (such as a CD, DVD, or external USB hard drive) before attempting to run this procedure on your system.